 So what seeds are being planted in your garden?
 How are you adapting to changes in age, seasons, climate, emotions, nutritional needs, and all that life brings?
 Is there resistance or defensiveness?
 Resistance to adapt to change blocks the body’s flow of Qi (vital energy) and over time leads to inner disharmony.

-To assist people in maintaining harmony through ever-changing stimuli, this ancient system of healing uses several methods, including cupping, acupuncture, herbal medicine & dietary counselling, and medical Qigong.
+To assist people in maintaining harmony through ever-changing stimuli, this ancient system of healing uses several methods, including cupping, acupuncture, herbal medicine & dietary counselling, medical massage (Tui-Na), and Qigong/Taichi.

 Ultimately, the answers are in your body, for the body never lies – whether you have acute or chronic pain, or other unwanted symptoms, then at some level your health is calling for much-needed gardening attention.